LoginRadius/docs/content/Get started Node js/index.md

 ```
 ##  Domain Whitelisting

-LoginRadius processes the API calls that are received from the whitelisted domains.
+For security reasons, LoginRadius processes the API calls that are received from the whitelisted domains.
 Local domains (http://localhost and http://127.0.0.1) are whitelisted by default.

-To use your own domain, in your LoginRadius Dashboard, navigate to **[Configuration > Domain Whitelisting](https://dashboard.loginradius.com/configuration)** and add your domain name:
+To whilelist your domain, in your LoginRadius Dashboard, navigate to **[Configuration > Domain Whitelisting](https://dashboard.loginradius.com/configuration)** and add your domain name:

 ![alt_text](images/image5.png "image_tooltip")

+> Now, run the API Server and you should get the user profile in response (json format).
+Similarly, you can implement more features using Node.js SDK.

 ##  Explore Node.js Demo